cybnity/iac-helm-charts/README.md

 helm pull oci://registry-1.docker.io/cybnity/cybnity-platform
 ```

-If you had already added this repo earlier, run `helm repo update` to retrieve the lates versions of the packages.
+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.

 You can then run `helm search repo cybnity` to see the charts.